Sorry, you need to enable JavaScript to visit this website.

 Bullet Ant Initiation, Brazil

-This rite of passage is a cultural tradition for young males wanting to join the Amazonian Sateré-Mawé tribe.
-After displays of singing and dancing, young boys put on gloves filled with biting bullet ants and must resist the stings and pain for around 10 minutes.
-After the gloves are removed, the effects are severe and long-lasting, but respect is earned.
-Once the boy has worn the gloves around 20 times, he’s then allowed into the tribe.
+This rite of passage is a cultural tradition among young males seeking recognition within the Amazonian Sateré‑Mawé tribe.
+After displays of singing and dancing, young boys put on specially woven gloves filled with biting bullet ants and must endure the stings for around 10 minutes.
+After the gloves are removed, the effects can be painful and long‑lasting, but respect is earned.
+According to tradition, the ritual is repeated multiple times over several years before the initiation is considered complete.

 Ji Li and Guan Li, China

-The coming of age ceremonies Ji Li (for girls) and Guan Li (for boys) are practised by the Han Chinese.
-The practice is Confucian in nature and is thought to stem back to BC times.
-Generally, participants are around 18-20 years old (though in ancient times, girls were only 15) and the ceremony itself involves wearing traditional dress, listening to several speeches and engaging in moments of worship, as well as the allocation of a ‘grown up’ name.
+The coming‑of‑age ceremonies Ji Li (for girls) and Guan Li (for boys) are practised by the Han Chinese.
+The traditions are Confucian in nature and are believed to date back to ancient times.
+Generally, participants are around 18 to 20 years old, although in historical periods, girls often took part at a younger age.
+The ceremony typically involves traditional dress, formal proceedings, moments of ritual observance, and the allocation of an adult name.

 Bar and Bat Mitzvahs, Various Countries

-Bar Mitzvahs (for boys) and Bat Mitzvahs (for girls) are a strong tradition within Jewish communities around the world.
-Both involve weeks of preparation, practice, and observation (and often memorisation) of the commandments of the Torah.
-Once the official ceremony and initiation are complete, a huge reception with family and friends often ensues to celebrate adulthood.
+Bar Mitzvahs (for boys) and Bat Mitzvahs (for girls) are longstanding traditions within Jewish communities around the world.
+Both involve significant preparation, study, and learning focused on the teachings and commandments of the Torah.
+Once the religious ceremony is complete, a gathering with family and friends often follows to celebrate this milestone of responsibility and adulthood.

 Debut, Philippines